waldrain/waldrain.github.io/moniwonig.md

 I am travelling for the next four days, and they are forecast to be sunny, so I set it up to run only between 12 and 17 o'clock and heat up to 60 degrees, cf. [pv meter reading](/pv#meter-readings-summer-2023).

+2023-12-14: wwwp has been running on mains only now since mid-october. i set it to run in two time windows: nighttime 1:00-6:00 and daytime 12:00-18:00. the target temperature is 47 degrees standard, but i mostly raised it to 51 degrees in the daytime. today, at 7:00 in the morning, due to exceptional usage, the temperature displayed was 16 degrees, so i turned on PV mode to start heating immediately and left it to run up to 64 degrees for a change for legionellen cleanup. that process took 10 hours, from 7:00-17:00.

 #### Installation Steps